Doc Hollywood: Soundtrack

-The film's soundtrack features the Chesney Hawkes song "The One and Only", which reached number 10 on the Billboard Hot 100 singles chart.
+The film's soundtrack features the score by Carter Burwell and Chesney Hawkes's song "The One and Only", which reached number 10 on the Billboard Hot 100 singles chart.
 It also includes Filip Kutev's "Polegnala e Todora", although his name is spelled Philip Kouter.

 Reception

 Critical response

-Rotten Tomatoes gives the film an approval rating of 66% based on 50 reviews, with an average rating of 6.1/10.
+Rotten Tomatoes gives the film an approval rating of 67% based on 51 reviews, with an average rating of 6.1/10.
 The site's critical consensus reads: "Doc Hollywood isn't particularly graceful in its attempt to put a '90s spin on its Capraesque formula, but a light touch and a charming cast make its flaws easy to forgive."
 On Metacritic it has a weighted average score of 56 out of 100 based on 20 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Janet Maslin of The New York Times wrote that "Mr. Fox, blithe and funny as ever, amusingly shrugs off each new surprise the film has to offer", adding that "while retaining his boyish appeal, Mr. Fox also seems a shade more substantial this time, possibly because he is seen making life-or-death decisions when not fielding comic lines".
 She did, however, say that "the screenplay, by Jeffrey Price, Peter S. Seaman and Daniel Pyne, is occasionally sharp-tongued but more often pleasantly knee-deep in rustic corn".

 Peter Rainer of the Los Angeles Times remarked that "[I]f you have any doubt as to the outcome, you haven't been paying attention to the latest self-serving movie trend.
 The back-to-basics, anti-greed message of Doc Hollywood has been all over the screens this season, from TV's Northern Exposure to the movies' City Slickers, Regarding Henry, Life Stinks and The Doctor".
 He added: